Damaniel/dos_games/DAMPBN/README.md

-# Damaniel's Paint By Number Game
+# Damaniel's Pixel By Number

-## (but I don't actually have a name for it yet...)

-This will eventually be a color by number game.
+This is an in-progress paint by number game.
 Think something like the mobile game Cross Stitch World, or something like actual diamond painting.
-Right now, there's just a couple mockups, some basic art, a file format specification and a tool to turn PCX images into files described in the file format doc.
+While the game is playable, it's far from complete.

 ### Requirements